Preventing And Thawing Frozen Pipes

 How To Avoid A Big $$$ Plumbing Mistake In 5 Minutes…

-Did you know the hoses that you used to water your lawns or wash your cars could cause a big plumbing emergency with the upcoming freeze?
+Did you know the hoses that you use to water your lawns or wash your cars could cause a big plumbing emergency with the upcoming freeze?

-We get calls because of this all the time, when a big freeze hits Illinois.
-When water is still resting in hoses attached to houses and buildings all over Chicago, they can freeze, and like a a wire conducting heat, the ice can conduct more cold up into the faucet and into the nearest pipe, where a burst can happen.
+We get calls because of this all the time when a big freeze hits Illinois.
+When water is still resting in hoses attached to houses and buildings all over Chicago, they can freeze, and like a wire conducting heat, the ice conducts cold into the faucet and into the nearest pipe, where a burst can happen.
 There is a simple way to avoid this.
-Walk out to any hose attached to any faucet right now and disconnect it from the building.
-You may lose a hose with the next freeze, but it could help you not have a burst pipe ruining your weekend!
+Just walk outside to any hose attached to any faucet right now and disconnect it.
+You may lose a hose from the freezing, but it could save you not having a burst pipe ruining your weekend!

 Rocket Plumbing is an authority on how to repair the damage that freezing pipes can cause.
 Give us a call when winter brings misfortune to your plumbing system.

 Here’s how to prevent water pipes in the home from freezing, and how to thaw them if they do freeze.

 Water has a unique property in that it expands as it freezes.
 This expansion puts tremendous pressure on whatever is containing it, including metal or plastic pipes.
 No matter the “strength” of a container, expanding water can cause pipes to break.
 Pipes that freeze most frequently are those that are exposed to severe cold, like outdoor hose bibs, swimming pool supply lines, water sprinkler lines, and water supply pipes.
 Unheated interior areas like basements and crawl spaces, attics, garages, or kitchen cabinets are also at risk.
 Pipes that run against exterior walls that have little or no insulation are also subject to freezing.

 Before the onset of cold weather, prevent freezing of these water supply lines and pipes by following these recommendations: